HanChangHun/python-named-PIPE-example/README.md

 # Python Named PIPE Example

-These codes simply send a number from the client, and the server doubles it and delivers it back to the client.
+This repository provides an example of using Named Pipes in Python.
+The codes simply send a number from the client, and the server doubles it and delivers it back to the client.
 Measure performance across multiple environments

 ## Scenario